 Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan LOCAL PROGRA MMES, PLANS AND STRATEGIES South Derbyshire Corporate Plan Includes a wide range of objectives including: Building on the District's successful inward investment track record and business events to attract further investment and maximise the survival and growth prospects of local businesses.
-No specific targets identified although plan includes indicators to monitor effects of broad objectives The Part 2 Local Plan will need to support business and deliver improved design in housing.
+Undertaking activities to promote continued employment and business growth in tourism and related industries.
+Promoting The National Forest as a source of sustainable and renewable fuel through exemplar wood heat projects.
+Preparing a Core Strategy as part of the District Local Development Framework (LDF) that will set the broad locations for all types of development Facilitating new affordable housing for people unable to afford market prices.
+Improving the sustainability of rural communities through proportionate growth in housing particularly social housing.
+Delivering flood resilience measures in homes at risk from or with past history of flooding Adopting 'Building for Life' criteria standard for new homes as a basis for negotiation with developers No specific targets identified although plan includes indicators to monitor effects of broad objectives The Part 2 Local Plan will need to support business and deliver improved design in housing.
 South Derbyshire Housing Strategy 2009-14 Objectives are as follows: Improve our understanding of the housing needs and aspirations of our residents.
 Provide new affordable housing to meet current and future housing needs.
 Prevent and reduce homelessness.
 Ensure vulnerable people have access to appropriate and stable housing and support.
 Improve the quality of the existing housing stock.
 Ensure that housing providers deliver high quality customer focused services.
 No specific targets identified.
 The Development Plan should set out development control policies that promote new housing development that are both accessible and sustainable.